 Conceptually it’s interesting, but doesn’t look like they’ve thought this through enough.
 While it’s no fault of the artists or the gallery, London is noisy and it seems that they should have tried to compensate or adjust the sound aspect for the things beyond their control.
 The visual part is nice to look at in the same way that most tables full of patterned pottery are nice to look at.
 It’s not bad, but after five minutes you’ll have seen everything, and what’s there isn’t particularly outstanding.
 Aside from some very weak nods to history, it doesn’t follow up on its promise to “interrogate” anything.

-The Palace of Green Porcelain is on at the Breese Little Gallery, from 19th July to 17th August 2013, for further information visit here.
+The Palace of Green Porcelain is at the Breese Little Gallery from 19th July until 17th August 2013.
+For further information visit the gallery’s website here.